Johann426/Johann426/README.md

 ### Stage 2.
 Calvin cycle

+The Calvin cycle is a series of biochemical reactions that convert carbon dioxide and hydrogen doner(usually H<sub>2</sub>O) into glucose, as elucidated in the early 1950s by Melvin Calvin, Andrew Benson, and James Bassham.

+This temperature-sensitive enaymatic reactions occurs in chloroplast's stroma that contains water-soluble enzymes ( the key enzyme of the cycle is called RuBisCO),

-Temperature-sensitive enaymatic reactions occur in stroma.
-The colorless stroma contains water-soluble enzymes, captures carbon dioxide, and uses the energy of ATP and NADPH to convert CO<sub>2</sub> into sugar.
+captures carbon dioxide, and uses the energy of ATP and NADPH to convert CO<sub>2</sub> into simple organic compound.
+This process is called CO<sub>2 assimilation or CO<sub>2 fixation, it means CO<sub>2 </sub> is incorporated (fixed) into a three-carbon organic compound, 3-phosphoglycerate.

 The net reaction of the Calvin cycle:
 $$